Keerthikan/PTU-Facetracker/README.md

 Facetracking/detection is divided into two states.

-1. state -  Face detection.
+first state -  Face detection.

 The Facedetection is done using Haarcascades.
 The program tries to detect find faces using Haar classifiers which has been trained using Adaboost.